jeremy4971/sumb_public/README.md

 ![Localization options](https://github.com/jeremy4971/sumb_public/blob/main/screenshots/option-localization2.png?raw=true)
 ## Basic use
 Install the .pkg and that's it, no configuration needed.
-Once an update blueprint is deployed, the menubar will display the time remaining.
+Once an update blueprint is deployed from your MDM, the menubar will display the time remaining.

 ## Advanced use